OrionExplorer/dcpam/README.md

 * conversions
 * recalculations
 * column values completions
-> **Information**: This section is incomplete due to lack of Transform implementation in DCPAM.
+> **Information**: This section is incomplete.
+Transform process in DCPAM is yet to be implemented.

 ### Loading
 When all transformations in the Staging Area are completed, DCPAM load the data directly into target tables.
 Then Staging Area is cleared and ready for the next occurence of data extraction.